eugenwintersberger/pni-libraries.libpniio/doc/users_guide/nexus_path.rst

 * it is able to address attributes (:cpp:class:`hdf5::Path` can only address node objects within a file).

-To describe the anatomy of a NeXus path in *libpniio* we consider the following example
+To describe the anatomy of a NeXus path in *libpninexus* we consider the following example

    ``/home/user/data/experiment.nxs://run_001:NXentry/:NXinstrument/:NXdetector/data@units``

-where we can identify all three sections comprising a *libpniio* NeXus path
+where we can identify all three sections comprising a *libpninexus* NeXus path

 * *file section* - ``/home/user/data/experiment.nxs:/``
 * *node section* - ``/run_001:NXentry/:NXinstrument/:NXdetector/data``